riischo/group9-hw-4-SC-CAPR/README.md

 * Download all the files and folders from the repository.
 * Make sure to have downloaded "Chiller" and "Harrington" fonts in order to visualize the GUI in the correct way.
 * Open *index.scd* using SuperCollider.
 * Interprete the two blocks in the order they are written in the file.
 After this, the dry signal of the source should be audible.
-If not, repeat the interpretation procedure until it works.
+If not there will may be visible on the SuperCollider post window some synth errors.
+Please repeat the interpretation procedure until it works.
 * If anybody finds any bug, please let us know and we will be glad to solve it!

 # ENJOY!